firstArachne0116/firstArachne0116/README.md

 <h3 align="left">About me:</h3>

-- 😎 Interested in contributing expertise in web and blockchain development
+- 😎 Interested in contributing expertise in web & app & blockchain development

 - 👯 Looking to collaborate on **Innovative Projects**